dankelley/dankelley.github.io/_posts/2014-03-12-digitizing-plots.md

 {% endhighlight %}

+# Results

+When I did as above, clicking points without a great deal of care, I got an RMS error of a bit under 2 percent.
+It seems likely that more careful work could get this closer to 1 percent.

 # Conclusions

-When I did this, clicking points without a great deal of care, I got an RMS error of a bit under 2 percent.
-It seems likely that more careful work could get this closer to 1 percent.
+This method is perhaps slightly easier than hand-rolling new code for each instance of this task.
+It lacks some basic features, however.
+One nice addition would be the ability to remove data points.
+For that, perhaps the lower-left corner of the graph box could be determined with a function named ``bottomleft()``, and the rule could be that clicking below that point or to its left would remove the most recent point.
+That's an exercise for the reader.
+Possibly the next step would be to take the hour it would take to create a little package ... although it seems likely that one already exists!

 # Resources
 * Source code: [2014-03-12-digitizing-plots.R]({{ site.url }}/assets/2014-03-12-digitizing-plots.R)